 At the end of the show, be patient.
 Employees will dismiss each section row by row to avoid crowding.
 They dismiss the edges first, going section by section towards the middle sections.
 This allows everyone to keep a safe distance from each other.

 At animal exhibits, look for markers on the ground to indicate where to stand so you don't get distracted and too close to the humans!
+Plexiglass dividers have made it much easier to allow more guests to be near the animals but kept away from other humans!
 Look for hand-washing stations after leaving touch pools and animal feeding encounters.
 Also, "high-touch area" signs are a good indication that you should pull out some wipes or hand sanitizer after you leave that exhibit, especially for your tadpoles.
 They touch everything!
 Indoor exhibits may operate with limited capacity.

 If your mask gets to be too much, take a breather.
 You can remove it when seated for dining, but you can also remove it in Relaxation Zones located throughout the park.
 You might find them near snack stands.
 Safely enjoy your treats at a table.
 Be sure to consume all food while stationary in designated areas and distanced from other people.

-Are you as excited as we are for visiting during the SeaWorld San Diego reopening?
+Are you as excited as we are about visiting during the SeaWorld San Diego reopening?
 Don't froget to purchase your discount SeaWorld San Diego tickets and parking before you visit!

 Related: LEGOLAND California Reopening